 In all plant communities, focusing only on the drivers of pairwise interactions limits our capacity to describe and predict community resilience, structure, and composition.
-We used a spring blooming, desert shrub and cactus community as a model system to study the underlying drivers of interaction network topology to improve our understanding of how pollinator preferences change interactions between plants.
-We hypothesized that traits associated with attractiveness to pollinators such as floral display size, plant height and neighbourhood floral density predict an individual plant’s role within the pollinator visitation network and give rise to network structures.
-Finally, we compared the species level and individual level networks in terms of nestedness, modularity and specialization to contribute to a better understanding of how individual interactions scale up into species-level patterns – to explore if network-level attributes are emergent properties of individual interactions.
-Understanding the traits and contexts that give rise to network structures gives them more explanatory power.
+We used a spring-blooming, desert shrub and cactus community as a model system to study the underlying drivers of interaction network topology to examine the influence of pollinator preferences on interactions between plants.
+Specifically, we tested the hypothesis that there are two primary sets of factors that influence network structures - the local floral neighbourhood density and the plant traits including floral display size and height.
+The predictions examined were that a. the species level and individual level networks respond to these drivers through nestedness, modularity, and specialization, b. individual interactions scale up into species-level patterns, and c. traits and ecological context jointly influence network structures.
+Synthetically, this study advances novel theory because it explores whether network-level attributes are emergent properties of individual interactions.

+is that it? so clear eco-hypothesis and preds BUT linked back to network theory?

 Methods